 Speaking

-I've spoken at conferences, leadership gatherings, educational institutions, and community events.
+I've spoken at schools, public convenings, and organizations working through some of the most important questions in Jewish and civic life.
 My talks connect lived experience to practical leadership, often drawing on Jewish tradition when it illuminates something others miss.
 I try to leave people with something specific to carry home.
+Alongside my speaking, I run abc dynamics., my consulting practice.

 Reconciling My Body With Tradition

-My ELI Talk explores what living with Type 1 Diabetes revealed about the Jewish concept of holiness, the body as a site of meaning, and what it means to be responsible for something fragile and irreplaceable.
-It has been viewed more than 25,000 times.
+My ELI Talk explores what living with Type 1 diabetes revealed about the Jewish concept of holiness, the body as a site of meaning, and what it means to be responsible for something fragile and irreplaceable.

 Cultural Humility and Cross-Cultural Community Building